zack-mcginnis/drone-video-analysis-server/README.md

 - Convert the video to HLS (HTTP Live Streaming) format
 - Serve the HLS stream to web clients
 - Enable cross-origin resource sharing (CORS) for web access
+- Record video streams to local storage or S3
+- Integrate with the API server for metadata management

-The server runs in a Docker container and exposes two ports:
+The server runs in a Docker container and exposes:
 - Port 1935 for RTMP input
 - Port 8080 for HLS output

+### 2. API Server

+A FastAPI-based microservice that provides:
+- RESTful API endpoints for video management
+- Authentication and authorization via Auth0
+- Video metadata storage in PostgreSQL
+- Integration with storage services (local/S3)
+- Real-time video analysis capabilities
+- WebSocket support for live updates

-### 2. Mock Video Source
+### 3. Mock Video Source

-Since we may not always have access to a physical DJI drone for development and testing, this component simulates a drone by:
+A development tool that simulates a drone by:
 - Connecting to the RTMP server
 - Continuously streaming a sample video in a loop
 - Using FFmpeg to encode the video in a format compatible with the RTMP server

-This component also runs in a Docker container and automatically connects to the RTMP server when started.

-### 3. Web Application Client

-The web client is a React-based progressive web application that:

-- Connects to the RTMP server to receive the video stream
-- Displays the video using HLS.js, a JavaScript library for HLS playback
-- Provides a responsive user interface for viewing the drone footage
-- Handles network interruptions and reconnections gracefully

-The web client runs locally on the host machine (not in a Docker container).
+- Testing the complete pipeline in development environments

+### 4. PostgreSQL Database

+Stores:
+- Video metadata
+- User information
+- Analysis results
+- System configuration

 ## Building and Running the Project